wikimedia/pywikibot/README-conversion.txt

 work (but these methods don't appear to be used anywhere in the code distributed with the bot framework).
 The functionality of the two obsolete methods is easily replaced by using standard search-and-replace techniques.
-If you call them, they will print a warning and do nothing else:
+If you call them, they will raise an NotImplementedError exception:

 - removeImage()
 - replaceImage()